 To meet these research goals, research focuses on developing climate models and simulations that can isolate the mechanisms and processes most relevant to understanding disease and local environmental conditions.
 Experiments are performed to understand the variations in the Indian Ocean region during the past century, as well as project a range of expected outcomes over the next century.
 In addition, field data is collected and used to investigate the interactions between soil and water — or ecohydrology — that would be most conducive to high atmospheric humidity and the proliferation of disease-carrying organisms such as mosquitoes.

 Finally, researchers linked to this initiative are working with a robust network of colleagues worldwide to amass a regional database on the incidence of disease transmission and insect activity.
 This data is being used to generate models that illuminate the link between climate processes — notably humidity — and disease transmission.

-Primary researchers on the Climate Change and Infectious Disease initiative are C. Jessica Metcalf, assistant professor of ecology and evolutionary biology and public affairs; Gabriel Vecchi, professor of geosciences and the Princeton Environmental Institute; Bryan Grenfell, the Kathryn Briger and Sarah Fenton Professor of Ecology and Evolutionary Biology and Public Affairs; and Amilcare Porporato, the Thomas J. Wu ’94 Professor of Civil and Environmental Engineering, and professor of civil and environmental engineering and the Princeton Environmental Institute.
+Primary researchers on the Climate Change and Infectious Disease initiative are C. Jessica Metcalf, assistant professor of ecology and evolutionary biology and public affairs; Gabriel Vecchi, professor of geosciences and the High Meadows Environmental Institute; Bryan Grenfell, the Kathryn Briger and Sarah Fenton Professor of Ecology and Evolutionary Biology and Public Affairs; and Amilcare Porporato, the Thomas J. Wu ’94 Professor of Civil and Environmental Engineering, and professor of civil and environmental engineering and the High Meadows Environmental Institute.

 For administrative matters, contact Stacey Christian.